13 July 2022

 Plant colourful wildflowers that attract pollinators like bees, butterflies and other insects to help bring your outdoor space to life.
 Try placing a wildlife table somewhere in view, or make your own using an empty container.
 The buzz of wildlife is a great way to stay present and offers opportunities for new sights and sounds in the garden.

 Introducing another element such as running water in the form of a small fountain creates the visuals of movement and a calming sound.
-Running water can be highly relaxing and mediative.
+Running water can be highly relaxing and meditative.
 Water features offer a focal point in the garden where you can place a bench to reap the full benefits.
 They will also encourage birds to bathe and drink, filling the garden with birdsong and encouraging breeding pairs.

 Make it Comfortable

 The sensory garden also needs to be a comfortable and inviting space.
 Investing in new patio furniture like a sofa, offer a place in which to sit and observe the senses.
-Using textiles in different colours and textures can create a vibrant and cozy space.
+Using textiles in different colours and textures can create a vibrant and cosy space.
 Try adding a patio heater or firepit as a garden feature to allow you to make the most of your outdoor space long into the evenings and cooler months of the year.
 Watching the flames, feeling the heat and smelling the burning logs can really create a feast for the senses.

 Sensory gardens offer a relaxing and mindful opportunity to keep the area tidy by weeding the plants, brushing the pathways, and keeping water features maintained.
 You may be surprised to learn that gardening and carrying out DIY, can be very good for your health.
 DIY Week recently shared research from Drapers Tools, which revealed that homeowners burn over 80,000 calories a year by gardening and doing DIY at their properties.
 Try the following activity to connect your senses: